High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Observations

-One of the main goals of this study is to spatially resolve CO~(2--1) line emission from high-redshift cluster galaxies and to measure their effective radii.
-Nonetheless, previous ALMA Band 3 observations with compact array configuration \citep{2017ApJ...841L..21H} are still useful for accurately measuring the total flux in short {\it uv} {range}.
-Therefore, to increase the sensitivity in shorter {\it uv} {range}, we combine the new extended array data with the previous compact data where 15.1--639.9 m (=11.6--492.2 k$\lambda$) are covered, by using the {\tt CASA/concat} task.
-With the combined visibility data, we make low-resolution maps with a robust parameter of +2.0, resulting in the synthesized beam size of $0\farcs64\times0\farcs48$ ($5.41\times4.06$ kpc) with a position angle of ${\rm PA}=-75.1^{\circ}$, and {the rms level of $\sim$65--68 $\mu{\rm Jy \ beam^{-1}}$ per 50~km~s$^{-1}$}.
-We use the spectra extracted with $2\farcs0$ aperture in the low-resolution maps to define the velocity range of CO~(2--1) line emission (Appendix \ref{sec:CO (2-1)spectra}).
+One of the main goals of this study is to spatially resolve the CO~$J$~=~2--1 line emission from high-redshift cluster galaxies and measure their effective radii.
+Nonetheless, previous ALMA Band 3 observations with the compact array configuration \citep{2017ApJ...841L..21H} are still useful for accurately measuring the total flux in the short {\textit uv} {range}.
+Therefore, to increase the sensitivity in the shorter {\textit uv} {range}, we combine the new extended array data with the previous compact data where 15.1--639.9 m (=11.6--492.2 k$\lambda$) are covered, using {\tt CASA/concat} task.
+With the combined visibility data, we make low-resolution maps with a robust parameter of +2.0, resulting in a synthesized beam size of $0\farcs64\times0\farcs48$ ($5.41\times4.06$ kpc), with a ${\rm PA}=-75.1^{\circ}$, and {an rms level of $\sim$65--68 $\mu{\rm Jy \ beam^{-1}}$ per 50~km~s$^{-1}$}.
+We use the spectra extracted with a $2\farcs0$ aperture in the low-resolution maps to define the velocity range of the CO~$J$~=~2--1 line emission (Appendix \ref{sec:CO (2-1)spectra}).
 We also evaluate the significance of the detection in the low-resolution maps.
-The measured signal-to-noise ratio (SNR) ranges from 7.1 to 33.5 in the velocity integrated CO~(2--1) maps (Table \ref{tab:fitting}).
+The measured signal-to-noise ratio (S/R) ranges from 7.1 to 33.5 in the velocity-integrated CO~$J$~=~2--1 maps (Table \ref{tab:fitting}).